danhealy/dragonruby-zif/README.md

 If you are not using `Zif::Game`, ensure you are calling `Zif::Services::ActionService#run_all_actions` once per tick.

-See documentation for details: `Zif::Services::ActionService`
+See the documentation for details: [`Zif::Services::ActionService`](https://danhealy.github.io/dragonruby-zif/docs/Zif/Services/ActionService.html)

 ### `Zif::Services::InputService`
 Keeps track of sprites and other objects interested in responding to clicks and scroll events, and passes the events over to them when they occur.